-Prices in Ohio are already stable.
-In fact, in Chuck Jones's testimony he notes Ohio's power prices before re-structuring were 22nd in the country and today are 22nd in the country.
-What he didn't mention is that although wholesale power prices are down significantly charges in the form of riders have kept the overall utility bill flat.
+Utility bills in Ohio are already stable; power prices are and have been falling for years.
+In Chuck Jones's testimony he noted Ohio's power prices before re-structuring were 22nd in the country and today are 22nd in the country.
+Although wholesale power prices are down significantly, new charges in the form of riders have kept consumer overall utility bills flat.
 Ohio consumers haven't benefited as fully as they should from restructuring because companies like FirstEnergy and AEP continue to add fees to consumers' bills via riders that ensure they collect stable revenues regardless of power prices.

-Additionally, if this bill is enacted it ensures higher costs to consumers for the next 16 years - it provides price stability but at much higher prices.
-FirstEnergy pointed your attention to a Brattle report that suggests if the uneconomic, high cost nuclear units are retired and replaced by lower cost, higher efficiency natural gas units consumers will pay \$177 million more for electricity.
-How can that possibly be?
+Additionally, if this bill is enacted it ensures higher costs to consumers for the next 16 years - it provides price stability but at guaranteed higher prices and only FirstEnergy benefits.
+FirstEnergy and other witnesses have pointed your attention to a Brattle report that suggests if the uneconomic, high cost nuclear units are retired and replaced by lower cost, higher efficiency natural gas units consumers will pay \$177 million more for electricity.
 Only an economist supporting FirstEnergy's position could produce a report that says replacing higher cost power with lower cost power will result in higher charges to consumers.
 A proper study of this question would determine if the supply curve shifted but more importantly what would be the impact on the clearing price before assuming that higher costs are a certainty.

-Making matters worse, customers in Ohio that shop for their electric supply in the retail market can already secure price certainty in the market by selecting a fixed rate option in their supply agreement.
+Customers in Ohio that shop for their electric supply in the retail market can already secure price certainty in the market by selecting a fixed rate option in their supply agreement.
 There are contracts already available to residential customers of various terms that ensure their price remains fixed and stable.
 Commercial and industrial customers can also secure fixed prices and use any number of hedging, demand response and other tools to ensure their prices remain stable and predictable.
 I should also note, customers can secure green energy or zero emission products today, without out-of-market payments.
 This program destroys those benefits by making shopping customers pay this unnecessary charge as well.
-To say it doesn't impact customers' ability to shop the competitive retail market because everyone pays is the same as saying because everyone pays it doesn't matter that we are raising your taxes on food and beverages you can still shop at whatever grocery store you want.
+To say it doesn't impact customers' ability to shop the competitive retail market because everyone is required to pay is the same as saying that an increase on food and beverage taxes does not impact a consumer's ability to shop because they can still shop at whatever grocery store they choose.